christianpesantes/club/README.md

 The status of each patron will be printed to the screen

 Instructions:
-Compile: gcc posix6.c -lrt -o posix6
+Compile: gcc posix6.c -lrt -pthread -o posix6
 Run: ./posix6 input3.txt